The company’s cerebral protection system is being studied during TAVR procedures in three randomized trials: CLEAN-TAVI, MISTRAL-C, and SENTINEL.

 - van Mieghem N. MISTRAL C: MRI Investigation in TAVI with Claret.
 Transcatheter Cardiovascular Therapeutics (TCT).
 2015

 - Linke A. CLEAN-TAVI: A Prospective, Randomized Trial of Cerebral Embolic Protection in High Risk Patients with Aortic Stenosis Undergoing Transcatheter Aortic Valve Replacement.
 Transcatheter Cardiovascular Therapeutics (TCT).
 2014

 SENTINEL: The first randomized clinical trial approved by the FDA evaluating cerebral protection in TAVR

-The purpose of the study was to assess the safety and efficacy of the Claret Medical Sentinel CPS used with TAVR (protected TAVR) compared to unprotected TAVR.
+The purpose of the study was to assess the safety and efficacy of the Claret Medical Sentinel used with TAVR (protected TAVR) compared to unprotected TAVR.